atran1015/ottergram2/README.md

-# ottergram
+# ottergram2

-This is an introduction web page to Web Front End CPSC349
+This is a continuation of introduction web page to Web Front End CPSC349 Some changes:
+-Removed extra thumbnails, including Flexbox Froggy and Grid Garden -Added main.js
+-Added previous and next buttons
+-Includes all components from ch5-ch7
+-Ch5 contents is in a comment